-You can also ride Panda by opening your inventory, but to do this, you will have to seat on the Panda first.
-After that place a cake right in the saddle slot.
+You can also ride Panda by opening your inventory, but to do this, you will have to sit on the Panda first.
+After that, place a cake right in the saddle slot.

 Pro Tip: Feed the Panda with bamboo to increasing the speed!

 To breed pandas in Minecraft, you will have to comply with extreme breeding conditions.

 Eight blocks of bamboo or more

 Blocks of bamboo have to be in five-block radius for both pandas or closer

 To breed pandas, you will need to find at least two of them.
 Then you are going to need eight or more bamboo blocks to feed them.
 You need to feed them and keep them in a five-block radius or closer.
 If you have done all of these, pandas should enter the love mode, and eventually, they will mate, which will result in creating a new baby panda?
 If your Panda is only sitting and eating bamboo, you do not have a sufficient amount of bamboo blocks within the radius.
 You need to fix that if you want them to enter the love mode to create new baby panda.

 Panda’s Breeding Genetics